ibm-cloud-docs/vmwaresolutions/shared/shared_zerto.md

 {:note}

 For more information about using the Zerto Self-Service Portal to create Virtual Protection Groups, see [Zerto Virtual Manager Administration Guide - VMware vSphere Environment](https://s3.amazonaws.com/zertodownload_docs/Latest/Zerto%20Virtual%20Manager%20vSphere%20Administration%20Guide.pdf){:external}.
-### Limitations for Zerto
-{: #shared_zerto-portal-limitations}

-- The current version of Zerto is v8.5 u2 and is only compatible with the N-1 and N+1 level of Zerto on your on-premises site.
-- Currently, Zerto does not support the replication of standalone VMs but only vApps with VMs inside them.
-IBM is working with Zerto to resolve this limitation.

 ### Licenses and fees for Zerto
 {: #shared_zerto-portal-fees}